megabyte-labs/install.doctor/docs/CHEZMOI-INTRO.md

 Note, this variable is used by the `bash <(curl -sSL https://install.doctor/start)` command and is not used anywhere in the project itself.

+### Headless Install

+Set to true if you would like all prompts to be bypassed.
+If you have not already set up your encryption keys, then the encryption process will be bypassed and default fallback files will be used.
+Set to any value to perform a headless installation.

+* Environment variable: `HEADLESS_INSTALL`

 ### Work Environment

 Set to true if you are setting up a work environment where things like Tor should